jxcjxcjzx/yapcduino.js/README.md

 ### SoftPWM (Powered by pthread)

 Use your GPIO pin to fake PWM pin using CPU.
+Improtant: SoftPWM may not be stable enough for your servo, which expects a pulse over a very tight range.
+Use SoftPWM in servo may cause positions jumps.

 ```javascript
 var pin = 0;